slaytherunway/slaytherunway/README.md

  i am a serious and heavy glisten kin.

+ i also ship reflective detective.

  i have athazagoraphobia and atelophobia, also i'm afraid of heights aswell.

- dni below 14 and above 25.
+ dni below 14 and above 25 and basic criteria.

  taken